erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 3. dampening of the pendulum motion of the crane

 Overall these models should thereby provide us with means to abstract crane parameters in a way relevant to the sizing of CMGs.
-From the other side of our system we need to generate ways to obtain an understanding of the requirements of our processes e.g. part rotation and robot motion.
+At the other end of our system we need to obtain an understanding of the requirements of our processes e.g. part rotation and robot motion.
-Then to link crane and application we require a model of the crane-CMG-application system.
+Then to link crane and application we require a suitable model of the CMGs system.

-To understand the basic input parameters we will use industry guidelines, norms and technical data provided by crane manufacturers.
+To understand the basic input parameters we will use technical data provided by crane manufacturers.
-The process loads produced by a robot will be determined using real robot motions and multi-physics simulation packages.
+The process loads produced by a robot will be determined using real robot motions and a multi-physics simulation package.
-To understand the interaction of a CMG array with crane we will model it as a double pendulum system, apply the formulation of CMG dynamics (see @Sec:cmg-dynamics) to it and create interfaces to apply outside forces.
+To understand the interaction of a CMG array with crane we will model it as a double pendulum system, apply the formulation of CMG dynamics (see @Sec:cmg-dynamics) to it and create interfaces to apply external forces.

 ## Parameter Space of Construction Cranes { #sec:crane-params }

-Given the construction focus of this work and the fact that their parameter spaces have a large overlap with other crane designs we will only consider tower cranes for crane parameter space.
+Given the construction focus of this work and the fact that their parameter spaces have a large overlap with other crane designs, we will only consider tower cranes for the crane parameter space.
 @Fig:lbc-cranes shows a selection of tower cranes manufactured by Liebherr.
-Beginning with the compact, bottom slewing cranes we go to the highest load cranes via two intermediate steps.
+Beginning with the compact, bottom slewing crane we go to one of the highest load cranes via two intermediate steps.

 ![Cranes used to estimate parameter space of construction cranes.
 From left to right (increasing payload): L1-24, 71 EC-B, 380 EC-B, 1000 EC-B. ](./figures/cranes.png){ #fig:lbc-cranes }

 ![Key parameters of the selected example cranes L1-24, 71 EC-B, 380 EC-B, 1000 EC-B.](./figures/crane-data.png){ #fig:crane-data }

-From the data-sheets of the these cranes we can obtain the parameters relevant to our models (see @Fig:crane-data).
+From the data-sheets of these cranes we can obtain the parameters relevant to our models (see @Fig:crane-data).
-We are predominantly interested in the parameters that let us estimate the base rate of the CMGs induced by the motion of the crane as this determines the magnitude of the gyroscopic reaction torque that our gimbal motors need to compensate (see @Sec:cmg-dynamics).
+We are predominantly interested in the parameters that let us estimate the base rate of the CMGs induced by the motion of the crane, as this determines the magnitude of the gyroscopic reaction torque that our gimbal motors need to compensate (see @Sec:cmg-dynamics).
-The translational movements of the hook/platform don't contribute to the base rate but as we will see later, the period of the crane-rope/pendulum is of interest here.
+The translational movements of the hook/platform don't contribute to the base rate, but, as we will see later, the period of the crane-rope/pendulum is of interest.
-Since the period of a pendulum depends on the length of the pendulum the height of the crane will serve as an approximation of lift height and as such as our pendulum length.
+Since the period of a pendulum depends on the length of the pendulum, the hook height is used as our (maximum) pendulum length.

 The oscillations of a crane tendon can be assumed to be sufficiently small to assume isochronism, that is the frequency is constant while the amplitude changes.
 Now while neither the amplitude of the oscillation nor the mass of the pendulum affect the frequency of the oscillation, they do affect the maximum angular velocity.